(Or how I lost my left eye, like depicted in Hugo.)

 I and my family were no exception.
 It is actually shameful for me today to say that we'd burn thousands of dollars worth of fireworks each year, just our family alone.
 Our neighbours were no different.
 This was our version of "keeping up with the Joneses" if you will.
 A group of people in my neighbourhood wanted to be the first to set off the most fireworks each year.

 On that first day of Deepavali in 1982, I definitely claimed the "first" title in my neighbourhood.
-I woke up at 5am in the morning and went down to the front of my house and started setting off the so called "hydrogen bombs", a small round ball consisting of the explosive content tightly wrapped using a green thread until a small ball was formed and then some (the ball was about 5 times the size of the explosive content).
+I woke up at 5am in the morning and went down to the front of my house (which has changed a huge amount in the 40+ years since) and started setting off the so called "hydrogen bombs", a small round ball consisting of the explosive content tightly wrapped using a green thread until a small ball was formed and then some (the ball was about 5 times the size of the explosive content).
 The ball was enclosed by foil and a fuse was connected to the explosive content going through the green threading and the foil.
 These were the loudest and most powerful explosive firecracker "bomb" you could set off at that time.
 (You could get a more powerful explosive sound by wrapping very roughly a gram or so of sulphur in silver foil to make it a small ball and putting it in a small metal (iron) cup resembling a metal shot glass and then putting a long rod on top of it and using the rod as guide to smash the combination of rod + cup + sulphur ball force on a ground with a hard surface.
 It would produce a tremendous bang at times.
 Doing this was actually safer than the firecrackers I'd argue even though it sounds more dangerous.)

 But anyways, back to the story.
 At 5am, I woke up my neighbours and one of my friends joined me.
 My neighbours on my right started setting off their own fireworks in front of their house and we started the usual game of who could be loudest and set off the most impressive fireworks to start with and so on.
 It was all friendly and in fun and no one was actually keeping score but there definitely was that mentality.
 I only mention this because India in 1982 hadn't opened up its markets yet and had a highly state owned economy and there were few ways one could play the "keeping up with the Joneses" game in terms of material goods.